Skip to main content

 Footnotes

-[1] References in this standard to registered nurses include licensed graduate nurses.
+[1] References to registered nurses include registered nurses, licensed graduate nurses and certified registered nurses.

-[3] Certified practice registered nurses may also make a diagnosis of a disease, disorder or condition that is within the autonomous scope of the nurse's certified practice designation and the nurse's individual competence.
+[2] Certified registered nurses may also make a diagnosis of a disease, disorder or condition that is within the autonomous scope of the certified registered nurse's certification and their individual competence.

 [6] In these standards, the term “prescribing" is used to describe the issuance of a prescription for a medication to be dispensed by a pharmacist or pharmacy.

-[8] “Medical aesthetics" refers to elective non-surgical clinical procedures that include the performance of a restricted activity (activities listed in sections 6 and 7 of the Nurses (Registered) and Nurse Practitioners Regulation) and are primarily intended to alter or restore a person's appearance.
+[7] “Medical aesthetics" refers to elective non-surgical clinical procedures that include the performance of a restricted activity intended to alter or restore a person's appearance.

 Need help or support?